shellywhen/Nothing-At-All/README.md

 **Note**

-My first attempt on D3.js.
+This is my first contact to graph layout algorithms as well as D3.js.
+[Current update](https://shellywhen.github.io/Nothing-At-All/SecondAttemptGraph.html)